AS SEEN ON CHANNEL 5's 'FILTHY BRITAIN S.O.S'

 SWARMING BEES - 4 COMMON SCENARIOS

 If a swarm of honey bees turns up in your garden, DON'T PANIC!
 Although it looks and sounds terrifying, when honey bees swarm they are actually in a state where they are very unlikely to sting anyone.
 This is because they have no young or honey to protect.
 If the swarm forms a large clump of bees in a tree, bush, or on a wall, hanging on a fence or even on the floor!
 (See below videos,) please don't spray them or do anything to harm them.
 Call us and we will come and collect the honey bee swarm.
 Usually we will need to make 2 visits in one day to collect a swarm.
-First visit to put the swarm into a nucleus hive, the second visit will be to collect the colony later the same day, when all of the foraging/scout bees are back in the hive.
-Sometimes, if the bees are behaving themselves, only one visit is required.
-As you can see in the videos below, this is no easy task, but saving bees is something we love to do.
+Sometimes we may be lucky and only need to visit you once, but then the work really begins for us in earnest as we now need to quarantine the colony and then put them into a brand new beehive at our expense.
+We charge for collecting swarms - call for a price.
+See you and your bees soon.

 HERE ARE SOME VIDEOS SHOWING A SELECTION OF DIFFERENT SWARM SITUATIONS -

-2. WHAT IF THE SWARM HAS SETTLED SOMEWHERE FOR A FEW DAYS OR MORE?
+2. WHAT IF THE SWARM HAS SETTLED SOMEWHERE THAT IS EASILY ACCESSIBLE FOR A FEW DAYS OR MORE?

 After two or three days the colony will start to build honeycomb.
 They can do this at a startling rate!